Sourdough Cinnamon Roll Christmas Trees

 Make The Rolls:

-4. Fold the second rectangle in half, and then in half again, then pick it up and place it onto the other.
-Press the dough together all the way around the rectangle and then roll dough out once more.
+1. Step 13: Fold the second rectangle in half, and then in half again, to make it easier to move, then pick it up and place it onto the other.
+Gently unfold the dough and press the dough together all the way around the rectangle and then roll dough out once more.

-5. Use a pizza cutter or sharp knife to slice the rolls into approximately 1 ยฝ inch strips before folding them in a zig zag pattern, increasing in size as you move down the triangle.
+1. Step 14: Gently unfold the dough and press the dough together all the way around the rectangle along the margins.
+U se a pizza cutter or sharp knife to slice the rolls into approximately 1 ½ inch strips before folding them in a zig zag pattern, increasing in size as you move down the triangle.

-6. Place your hand on the folded triangle and pierce with a skewer.
-Use your bench knife to transfer the rolls to the prepared baking sheet.
+1. Step 18: Place your hand on the folded triangle to hold it steady and pierce with a skewer.
+Use your bench knife to pick up and transfer the rolls to the prepared baking sheet.
 Cover and rise for another 45-60 minutes.

 Bake The Rolls: